Legacy Migration

 Load

-Insert transformed data into the new system.
+Insert the reshaped data into the new system.
 Run validation after loading to confirm record counts, check referential integrity, and verify that calculated fields produce the same results as the legacy system.

 Handling schema mismatches